 - All interested in energy matters

-The left hand menu takes you into the narratives providing information about processes and how things work including relevant data and examples of calculations.
+The content menu takes you into the narratives providing information about processes and how things work including relevant data and examples of calculations.
 This section is divided into eight main chapters:

 - Forms of energy

 - Energy sources

 - Energy distribution and utilisation